 Without further ado, let’s dive right into the subject.

-How to Get More Likes and Followers on Instagram in 2020 – before we get started
+How to Get More Likes and Followers on Instagram – before we get started

 There are a few essential steps that you should follow before boosting your followers and increasing engagement on Instagram.
 You, as a marketer, better come prepared!